dotnet/samples/windowsforms/README.md

 8. At this point it's a good idea to try and restore/build to make sure all dependencies are properly configured.
 9. Copy the project files from the .NET Framework WinForms project to the new .NET Core 3.0 WinForms project.
     * C# files (files with the `.cs.` extension) are included by default in the .csproj.
-    * XAML files need to be included using the `<Page />` element.
-Remember that globbing is allowed, so you can add all XAML files from a given folder with a single `<Page Include=Views\*.xaml />` element.
     * Other project elements like `EmbeddedResources` can also use globbing.

 ### Migration tips